- Anniesland Campus

-This electrical engineering course is ideal if you already work in the engineering sector and would like to develop your existing skills to a higher level.
-It helps engineers progress towards professional engineering status.
+This HNC Electrical Engineering course is ideal if you already work in the engineering sector and would like to develop your existing skills to a higher level.

 If you are considering a career in electrical engineering then our course can help you begin to achieve your goals, whether that be for career progression, or advancement to further study on our HND Electrical Engineering course or eventually obtaining a degree.
 As a result of Industry 4.0 electrical engineers are in demand for innovative roles in design, robotics and automation.
 If you enjoy the human skills of problem solving and are solution focused, then with our help you can become an innovative future ready engineer.

 What will I learn?